 - Decision stage: A solution has been found and the user now has to decide who should help them and which provider they should choose.

-In the early phase of the purchasing process the person interested usually carries out a lot of research and needs a good amount of information.
+In the early phase of the purchasing process, the person interested usually carries out a lot of research and needs a good amount of information.
 The content offered to them at this point is therefore less product-oriented.
 In the awareness stage, the contact should be helped to understand their problem.
 Marketers need to empathize with potential customers, understand their needs, and adjust the nurturing accordingly.
 Just like with content marketing, it is advisable to bear the appropriate buyer persona in mind.
 The more information you have for the contact, the more targeted the lead nurturing tactics can be.
 In the consideration stage, the contact is led in a step-by-step way to solve their problem or fulfil their needs, right up until they are presented with specific offers in the decision stage.

 Automation in the lead nurturing process

 It is a mammoth task trying to satisfy all contacts equally that have resulted from lead generation.
 Once a workload hits a certain point, it’s impossible to deliver suitable content to contacts at the right time if they have shown interest in a product, but haven’t left much information behind.
-Intelligent automation software can be used when manual lead management reaches its limits.
+Powerful automation software can be used when manual lead management reaches its limits.
 Software solutions like these enable a more customized way of lead nurturing, by individually coordinating marketing measures depending on the phase and state of information.
 Workflows only need to be defined once, since they are automated afterwards, which is a great help and saves marketing departments a lot of time.

 How lead nurturing leads to a successful conclusion